TL;DR

 What are Human Records in Pokémon Pokopia?

 Human Records are collectible lore items left behind by the humans who disappeared from Pokopia’s world.
 There are 7 types in total: Diary Entries, Magazines, Newspapers, Notes, Papers, Letters, and Photos.
-They reveal the story of what happened to the world’s humans and reward players with recipes, emotes, hairstyles, and other items.
+They reveal the story of what happened to the world’s humans and reward players with recipes, emotes, hairstyles, outfits, and other items.
+Collection progress is tracked through the Pokédex system.

 How many types of Human Records are there in Pokémon Pokopia?

 There are 7 types: Diary Entries, Magazines, Newspapers, Notes, Papers, Letters, and Photos.
-Each has a distinct visual appearance and content focus.
+The Withered Wasteland alone contains at least 20 Human Records to find.
+Each region has its own set, and collection progress is tracked in the Pokédex.

 Do Human Records give you rewards in Pokémon Pokopia?